rtang03/fabric-es/docs/source/concept.rst

 Other storage type
 ~~~~~~~~~~~~~~~~~~

 Additional storage types are being considered.
-They will be similarly exposed via data graph microservice.
+They will be similarly exposed via domain service.
   - IPFS
   - Object storage
   - Plain file system